by Shelby Baker

 By the time an infestation is discovered, severe damage has usually already been done.
 Signs of the hornworm’s work include dark green droppings on leaves, missing leaves, and wilted leaves hanging down on the verge of giving up.
 In the worst cases, the plants experience severe defoliation in the form of devoured flowers, large holes in leaves, and scarring on the surfaces of the produce.
 Keep an eye out for white cocoons nearby in the soil as well.

-Often, the damage to a garden goes noticed until midsummer, after the caterpillars have already invaded the garden.
-There they remain until the end of the growing season—or until measures are taken to get rid of the garden pests.
+Often, the hornworm damage to a garden goes noticed until midsummer, after the caterpillars have already invaded the garden and started to seriously defoliate plants.
+There they remain from late summer until the harvest—or until measures are taken to get rid of the garden pests.

-Due to their natural camouflage, spotting the hornworms can feel like squinting at a page out of “Where’s Waldo.”
-To aid in finding them among the leafy foliage, fill a spray bottle with, again, liberally soapy water, and then spray the plant.
+Due to their natural camouflage, spotting the worms can feel like squinting at a page out of “Where’s Waldo.”
+To aid in finding them among the leafy foliage, fill a spray bottle with liberally soapy water or a commercial insecticidal soap, and then spray the plant.
 This treatment will cause the pests to writhe and move, making them easier to see.
 Removing them will also be easier at dusk, dawn, and nighttime, when they emerge to feed.

-If removal by hand-picking isn’t enough to control the infestation, or if the affected area is large, consider botanical Bt (Bacillus thurgniensis).
-An organic approach to widespread annihilation of the pest, botanical Bt is not a chemical.
-It acts as a stomach poison and causes the hornworms to lose their appetites without harming plants, animals, or more beneficial insects.
+If physical removal by hand isn’t enough to control the infestation, or if the affected area is large, consider botanical Bt (Bacillus thuringiensis spp).
+An organic pesticide approach to widespread annihilation of the pest, botanical Bt is not a chemical.
+It is a biological control that acts as a stomach poison and causes the hornworms to lose their appetites without harming plants, animals, or more beneficial insects.
+The organic pesticide spinosad is also effective against hornworms.

 Tomato Hornworm Prevention